 The School has a number of policies in place which help to ensure there is no modern slavery or human trafficking in our supply chains or organisation.
 All School employees have access to these policies, available in English, via the internal online portal.
-However the School is currently carrying out a policy review across its key policies.
 As and when School policies and procedures are reviewed, there shall be a requirement for the policy owner to consider modern slavery and human trafficking.
 This will form part of the review process before a policy is formally approved.